Answering the Atheists

 "The fifth way is taken from the governance of things.
 We see that things which lack knowledge, such as natural bodies, act for an end, and this is evident from their acting always, or nearly always, in the same way, so as to obtain the best result.
 Hence it is plain that they achieve their end not by chance, but by design.
 Now whatever lacks knowledge cannot move towards an end, unless it be directed by some being endowed with knowledge and intelligence, as the arrow is directed by the archer.
 Therefore some intelligent being exists by whom all natural things are ordered to their end; and this being we call God."
 (Thomas Aquinas, Summa Theologica, First Part, Q. 2, Article 3).

-If natural constants were set slightly off their present values, life would not be possible.
+Living creatures are so constructed as to be competent to continue their existence; their construction is fitted to their needs.
+But widen the focus to the whole: if natural constants were set slightly off their present values, life would not be possible.
 The universe is a vast machine for producing life; life is good, yet the universe, being unthinking, cannot know that life is good.
 Thus it works to achieve an end of which it can have no cognizance.
 Some mind, capable of apprehending the good, must therefore have moved it so.

-"The numerical values that nature has assigned to the fundamental constants, such as the charge on the electron, the mass of the proton, and the Newtonian gravitational constant, may be mysterious, but they are crucially relelvant to the structure of the universe that we perceive...Had nature opted for a slightly different set of numbers, the world would be a very different place...More intriguing still, certain crucial structures, such as solar-type stars, depend for their characteristic features on wildly improbable numerical accidents...And when one goes on to study cosmology -- the overall structure and evolution of the universe -- incredulity mounts."
+"The numerical values that nature has assigned to the fundamental constants, such as the charge on the electron, the mass of the proton, and the Newtonian gravitational constant, may be mysterious, but they are crucially relevant to the structure of the universe that we perceive...Had nature opted for a slightly different set of numbers, the world would be a very different place...More intriguing still, certain crucial structures, such as solar-type stars, depend for their characteristic features on wildly improbable numerical accidents...And when one goes on to study cosmology -- the overall structure and evolution of the universe -- incredulity mounts."
 (The Accidental Universe, P.C.W.
 Davies, p. vii.)

 Design